RafaelTakata0105/RafaelTakata0105/README.md

 ### Hi there 👋
 🔭 I am a proactive and meticulous student, passionate about numbers and with great interest in data science and AI applied to business and process optimization.
-I am currently studying Data Science and Engineering at ITESO, where I have been learning Python and specialized libraries such as Pandas, Numpy, Sklearn, Matplotlib, among others.
+I am currently studying Data Science and Engineering at ITESO.

 📫 Do not hesitate to contact me if you have any questions or opportunities.
 <!--